Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 Get eye-to-eye with monkeys, sloths, and tamanduas, the residents of the Rainforest Life.

-After paying a visit to them, head into the ‘Night Life’ area, where you’ll catch sight of the nocturnal wonders of the rainforest.
+After visiting them, head into the ‘Night Life’ area, where you’ll see the nocturnal wonders of the rainforest.

 Monkey Valley exhibit

-The monkey Valley exhibit is the recent addition to the ZSL London Zoo, which was opened to the general public on 15th August 2022.
+The Monkey Valley exhibit is a recent addition to the ZSL London Zoo, which opened to the general public on August 15, 2022.

 It also has three exhibits popular with both kids and adults – Butterfly Paradise, Tiny Giants, and Penguin Beach.